Metrolink (California): Initial service and expansion

+Metrolink grand opening celebration on October 26, 1992.
+Metrolink board chair Jacki Bacharach smashed a champagne on a train for the ceremonial launch.

 Services commenced on October 26, 1992, under contracted operation by Amtrak with the Ventura, Santa Clarita (now the Antelope Valley), and San Bernardino Lines.
 In 1993, service was expanded to include the Riverside Line and the following year the Orange County Line was conveyed from Amtrak branding to Metrolink.
 The 1994 Northridge Earthquake saw the closure of Interstate 5 and other regional freeways, bringing widespread attention on Metrolink alternatives.
 Metrolink experimented with expanded service to Camarillo and Oxnard, and it extended the Antelope Valley line ten years ahead of schedule, rapidly adding six stations in six weeks.
 The Inland Empire-Orange County Line opened in 1995, and more trains on the Orange County service were funded.
 The 91 Line (now the 91/Perris Valley Line) opened in 2002.

 From July 2004, Metrolink fares were changed from zone based to one based on distance.
 In 2005, a five-year operational contract was awarded to Connex Railroad/Veolia Transport.
 That same year, the Orange County Transportation Authority approved a plan to increase frequencies to 76 trains daily on the Orange County and Inland Empire-Orange County Lines by 2009, and funding for increased Metrolink service was included in the renewal of the Measure M sales tax for transportation approved by voters in November 2006.
 A proposed station in Yorba Linda was canceled after the city rejected it due to local opposition on March 16, 2004.

 In July 2008, it was announced that ridership had risen 16% over the previous year.
 Following the 2008 Chatsworth train collision in which 25 people died and 135 were injured a number of safety measures were taken; in the fall of 2009, inward-facing video cameras were installed in locomotives in order to ensure that staff were complying with regulations, in particular a ban on use of mobile phones.
 In 2010, the first of 117 energy absorbing passenger carriages (which lessen the toll on passengers in the case of an accident) were received by the operator.
 Amtrak regained the contract to operate Metrolink beginning in July 2010.
 Average weekday ridership for the fourth quarter of 2009 was 38,400.

 In 2010, to save money in the face of funding cuts, the Metrolink board voted to reduce mid-day service on the Inland Empire–Orange County Line, as well as weekend service on the Orange County, Riverside, and Inland Empire–Orange County lines.